 Abdominal bloating is often acute in nature.
 However, chronic and persistent abdominal bloating could be an indication of an underlying condition.
 Therefore, treatment may vary depending upon the primary cause.

 If the bloating is acute, it often resolves itself over a short period of time.
 To avoid future occurrences, there are treatment options, but the majority are preventive in nature.
+Treatments often include:

 In addition, it is important to avoid certain foods that may increase the bloating sensation.
 These include:

 Learn more about all things digestive health and wellness by checking out our recent gastroenterology blogs.

 To all our valued patients at Digestive Healthcare Center and Central Jersey Ambulatory Surgical Center Your health and safety are important to us.
 To help protect patients and staff, we have designated Digestive Healthcare Center and Central Jersey Ambulatory Surgical Center as a Patient and Staff “SAFE ZONE.”
 Our SAFE ZONE is defined by the safety […]

 What is Colorectal Cancer?
 At Digestive Healthcare Center, our team of expert gastroenterologists strives to ensure that patients have all the information they need to promote long term digestive health.
 In the case of certain gastroenterological conditions such as colorectal cancer, screening is incredibly important.
 Colorectal cancer starts in the colon (large intestine) or rectum. […]

 What is Gastroparesis?
 At Digestive Healthcare Center, we want to ensure that patients have information about an array of digestive health conditions, to promote positive gastrointestinal health year-round.
 One such condition is gastroparesis, which is a digestive condition that affects the motility of the muscles in your stomach.
 Normally, after you swallow, the muscles within […]